Huhngoku/ADVOCATE/doc/AnalysisResult.md

 [[Missing]]
 ```

-### Leak on mutex
+### Leak on nil channel

-A leak on a mutex is a mutex that is leaking.
+A leak on a nil channel is a nil channel trying to communicate.

 The one arg of this case is:

-- the mutex that is leaking
+- the nil channel that is leaking

 A leak on a mutex has the following form:
 ```
 [[Missing]]
 ```

-### Leak on waitgroup
+### Leak on mutex

-A leak on a waitgroup is a waitgroup that is leaking.
+A leak on a mutex is a mutex that is leaking.

-The one arg of this case is:objType
-	close: /home/erik/Uni/HiWi/ADVOCATE/examples/constructed/constructed.go:1100@47
-	send: /home/erik/Uni/HiWi/ADVOCATE/examples/constructed/constructed.go:1095@44
-Possible receive on closed channel:
-	close: /home/erik/Uni/HiWi/ADVOCATE/examples/constructed/constructed.go:1100@47
+The onethe mutex that is leakinglose: /home/erik/Uni/HiWi/ADVOCATE/examples/constructed/constructed.go:1100@47
 	recv: /home/erik/Uni/HiWi/ADVOCATE/examples/constructed/constructed.go:1103@43
 Possible negative waitgroup counter:
 	add: /home/erik/Uni/HiWi/ADVOCATE/examples/constructed/constructed.go:1095@77;